python/mypy/docs/source/command_line.rst

     This flag will attempt to set ``--python-version`` if not already set.

 ``--no-site-packages``
-    This flag will disable searching for `PEP 561`_ compliant packages.
+    This flag will disable searching for :pep:`561` compliant packages.
 This will also disable searching for a usable Python executable.

     Use this  flag if mypy cannot find a Python executable for the version of